 SVRZ provides care to vulnerable elderly people throughout Zeeland in the Netherlands, who need short or long-term care and support as a result of their physical conditions or memory problems.
 With about 3,600 employees and 1,500 volunteers, SVRZ aims to “ensure a bright future” for them in the years ahead.
 That is a major challenge because of Zeeland’s island structure and aging population.

 With more than 57 care facilities spread over 23 centers in Zeeland, SVRZ faces a major challenge in maintaining its assets.
 The Housing & Maintenance Department of SVRZ Service Center is in charge of this task.
-Since 2012 O-Prognose software has been serving SVRZ well in drawing up its multi-year maintenance planning.
+Since 2012 O-Prognose software has been serving SVRZ well in drawing up its multi-year building maintenance planning.

-Successful approach to building maintenance and sustainable development of care centers
+A successful approach to building maintenance and sustainable development of care centers

 Gertjan van Driessche, Maintenance Coordinator at the Housing & Maintenance department, manages the multi-year maintenance plan data in O-Prognose.
 “At SVRZ we have a relatively young property portfolio with construction dates mostly starting from 2005 and beyond,” he explains.
 “A few years ago, we launched a new approach at SVRZ to manage the maintenance of our property and to increase its sustainability.”